 I got upset at my dad after that incident because some other classmates gave me the stink eye for ‘embarrassing’ them – if only I knew then that he was trying to protect me!

-Today, Dad still bugs me about retirement savings, investing my money wisely, and travel expenditure.
-He also periodically sends me articles about coping in the workplace, reading the Bible, and living a meaningful single life.
+Today, my dad still bugs me about retirement savings, investing my money wisely and travel expenditure.
+He also periodically sends me articles about coping in the workplace, reading the Bible and living a meaningful single life.

 My dad, in his finite wisdom, offers advice to me in many practical aspects of life: Career planning, budgeting and investing, and coping with responsibilities at different life stages.